zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 # Chaos Day Summary

-We encountered recently a severe bug https://github.com/camunda/zeebe/issues/9877 where I was wondering why we haven't spotted it earlier, since we have chaos experiments for it.
+We encountered recently a severe bug [zeebe#9877](https://github.com/camunda/zeebe/issues/9877) where I was wondering why we haven't spotted it earlier, since we have chaos experiments for it.
 I realized two things:

- 1) The experiments only checks for parts of it (BPMN resource only).
+ 1. The experiments only check for parts of it (BPMN resource only).
 The production code has changed, a new feature have been added (DMN) but the experiments / tests haven't been adjusted.
- 2) More importantly we disabled the automated execution of the deployment distribution experiment because it was flaky due to missing standalone gateway in Camunda Cloud SaaS [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
-This is no longer the case.
+ 2. More importantly we disabled the automated execution of the deployment distribution experiment because it was flaky due to missing standalone gateway in Camunda Cloud SaaS [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).
+This is no longer the case, see [Standalone Gateway in CCSaaS](../2022-02-15-Standalone-Gateway-in-CCSaaS/index.md)

 In this chaos day I want to bring the automation of this chaos experiment back to live.
 If I have still time I want to enhance the experiment.

-**TL;DR;**
+**TL;DR;** The experiment still worked, our deployment distribution is still resilient against network partitions.
+It also works with DMN resources.
+I can enable the experiment again and we can close [zeebe-io/zeebe-chaos#61](https://github.com/zeebe-io/zeebe-chaos/issues/61).

 <!--truncate-->

 ## Chaos Experiment

-In short, we will disconnect certain Leaders and deploy multiple process versions, after connecting the leaders again we expect that the deployments are distributed, and we can create instances of the last version on all partitions.
-For more details about the original experiment you can read https://zeebe-io.github.io/zeebe-chaos/2021/01/26/deployments/

-First we will run the existing experiment against the latest minor version, to verify whether the experiment still works.
-Afterwards we will run it against SNAPSHOT.
-As the next step we will add DMN resources and try again with a version where the experiment should fail, and later we will go back to SNAPSHOT.

 ### Expected

-After disconnecting, deploying and connecting the leaders again we expect that the deployment distribution will redistribute the deployments, and we can create a process instance of the last version.
+In short, we will disconnect certain leaders and deploy multiple process versions, after connecting the leaders again we expect that the deployments are distributed, and we can create instances of the last version on all partitions.
+For more details about the original experiment you can read [Deployment Distribution](../2021-01-26-deployments/index.md).
+We will run the existing experiment against the latest minor version, to verify whether the experiment still works.
+When we enable the experiment again for automation it will be executed against SNAPSHOT automatically.

 ### Actual

 #### Setup

-As a first step I created a new Production S cluster, which has three partition, three nodes (brokers) and two standalone gateways.
+As a first step we created a new Production-S cluster, which has three partition, three nodes (brokers) and two standalone gateways.
 The Zeebe version was set to 8.0.4 (latest minor).

-It was a while since I used the chaos toolkit which is the reason I had to reinstall it again, which is quite simple https://chaostoolkit.org/reference/usage/install/
+It was a while since I used the [chaostoolkit](https://chaostoolkit.org/) which is the reason I had to reinstall it again, which is quite simple see [here](https://chaostoolkit.org/reference/usage/install/).

-run:
+TL;DR:
 ```sh
 python3 -m venv ~/.venvs/chaostk
 source  ~/.venvs/chaostk/bin/activate